-- allows an airport sponsor to request FAA approval of an interim use of a hangar for non-aeronautical purposes for a period of 3 to 5 years; and
+- Allows an airport sponsor to request FAA approval of an interim use of a hangar for non-aeronautical purposes for a period of 3 to 5 years.

-Some hangars may not have been designed to accommodate aircraft construction or all phases of aircraft construction.
+FAA Response.
+Some hangars may not be designed to accommodate aircraft construction or all phases of aircraft construction.
 Airport sponsors have an obligation to mitigate inherent hazards in the operation, and to prevent unsafe conditions or practices.
 For example, a sponsor could prohibit painting or other use of volatile or highly flammable materials in a hangar.

-14. May hangars be used for aviation museums or non-profit organizations' activities encouraging aviation?
+Question 16.
+May hangars be used for aviation museums or non-profit organization activities encouraging aviation?

 FAA Response.
 An airport sponsor, at its discretion, may provide access to airport property at less than fair market rent to aviation museums and other non-profit, aviation-related organizations (including aviation-focused community-based organizations).
 However, there is no reason for such activities to displace aircraft owners seeking hangar space for storage of operating aircraft, unless the non-profit or community activity itself involves use and storage of operating aircraft.
 Accordingly, aviation museums and non-profit organizations have the same access to vacant hangar space as other activities that do not actually require a hangar for aviation use.

 Question 17.
 How does the use of a hangar affect the rent charged?

 FAA Response.
 If a hangar is being used for an aeronautical use, the airport sponsor will generally charge the tenant the airport's standard rate for aeronautical leases, which should recover the airport's costs but which may be less than fair market rent.
 If the hangar is used for an interim non-aeronautical purpose, the sponsor must charge a fair market rent for the hangar.
 Please consult the Airport Compliance Handbook for the application of below-market rent for aviation museums and other aviation related non-profit organizations.